 Cigarette smoke is one of the most well-known toxins negatively affecting human health.
 Recurrent use has been associated not only with many medical conditions, such as cardiovascular and respiratory diseases, but also with impaired fertility in men.
-It essentially affects all functions related to reproduction including semen volume, sperm motility (movement), sperm morphology (shape), sperm genetic material, and causes erectile dysfunction [1,2,3] – Read more about this in our blog post Smoking and How It Affects Your Sperm Quality.

 The major goals for the invention of e-cigarettes were to: